What is PPC? The All-Encompassing PPC Guide

 What is PPC?
 The term “pay-per-click advertising” refers to an advertising model in which you pay each time someone clicks on your ad.
 PPC ads enable you to quickly get your name in front of users in high-visibility locations online.
 With the right strategy, they’re an excellent way to gain new leads and sales.

 Keep reading to learn more about PPC’s meaning, as well as how pay-per-click advertising works.
 Plus, get a step-by-step guide for launching your first PPC ad campaign.
-If you need help launching or improving your ads, contact us online and ask about our PPC services!
+If you need help launching or improving your ads, contact us online and ask about our PPC packages!

 What is PPC?